-A. The principal or designee shall notify the parent, guardian, or custodian of the child's excessive absences after he/she has accumulated three unexcused absences in a school year.
-After six unexcused absences, the principal shall notify the parent, guardian, or custodian by mail that they may be in violation of the Compulsory Attendance Law and may be prosecuted if the absences cannot be justified under the established attendance policy of the board of education.
-In grades K-8 a referral will be submitted by the school social worker to the Coordinator of Student Services.
-The coordinator will review the referral and then submit it to the Judicial Attendance Council made up of representatives from Juvenile Justice, District Attorney's office, DSS, Sherriff Dept., and Haywood County Schools.

-B. Once the parents are notified, the school social worker or the judicial attendance council shall work with the child and family to analyze the causes of the absences and determine steps, including adjustment of the school program or obtaining supplemental services, to eliminate the problem.

-C. After 10 accumulated unexcused absences in a school year, the principal or designee shall notify the district attorney and parent in writing of the Attendance Law violation.
-Evidence showing that the parent, guardian, or custodian were notified and that the child has accumulated 10 absences which cannot be justified under the established attendance policies of the local board shall establish a prima facie case that the child's parent, guardian, or custodian is responsible for the absences.
+- a.
+The principal or designee shall notify the parent, guardian, or custodian by mail of the child's excessive absences after he/she has accumulated three unexcused absences in a semester.
+After six unexcused absences, the principal shall notify the parent, guardian or custodian by mail that they may be in violation of the Compulsory Attendance Law and may be prosecuted if the absences cannot be justified under the established attendance policy of the Board of Education. - b.
+Once the parents are notified, the school attendance counselor shall work with the child and family to analyze the causes of the absences and determine steps, including adjustment of the school program or obtaining supplemental services to eliminate the problem. - c.
+After ten (10) accumulated unexcused absences in a school year, the principal shall notify the district attorney and parent in writing of the Attendance Law violation.
+Evidence showing that the parent, guardian, or custodian were notified and that the child has accumulated absences which cannot be justified under the established attendance policies of the local board shall establish a prima facie case that the child's parent, guardian, or custodian is responsible for the absences.